-This includes the entire range of cultural and civic education projects – with a focus on media, academia, education including vocational training, culture, language and work with young people.
-As many dedicated actors as possible from a target country’s rural regions and urban centres should be involved in order to enhance social cohesion and the establishment of civil-society structures in the region and to promote the principles of a fundamentally free, democratic and pluralist order.
+This includes the entire range of cultural and civic education projects – media, academia, education including vocational training, culture, language and work with young people.
+In order to enhance social cohesion and the establishment of civil-society structures in the region and to promote the foundations of a fundamental free, democratic and pluralist order, as many dedicated actors as possible from a target country’s rural areas and urban centres should be involved.

 Aims of cooperation with civil society

-Another important goal of the project is to promote a discussion of fundamental values, such as respect for human rights, the legitimacy of the administration, the independence of the judiciary, the right of the individual to life and self determination, as well as the principle of majority decision, by means of exchange and cultural projects and civil-society dialogue.
+Another important goal of the project is to promote a discussion of fundamental values, such as respect for human rights, the legitimacy of the administration, the independence of the judiciary, the right of the individual to life and self‑determination, as well as the principle of majority decision, by means of exchange and cultural projects and civil-society dialogue.

-Also, the aim is to give young people in particular prospects for their own economic, societal and social development.
+Moreover, the aim is to give young people in particular prospects for their own economic, societal and social development.
 Training and further training projects are regarded as the foundations on which all people build their personal dreams and prospects for the future and so the programme focuses on these, too.

 Another important goal is to restore the willingness to enter into dialogue and build understanding between societies whose states are parties to a territorial conflict.
 Unresolved tensions resulting from different historical narratives have also led to deep rifts among the civil societies.
-So the programme seeks to support people and organisations that work with the affected groups to encourage them to understand the other side’s point of view and develop a willingness to compromise from this understanding.
+The programme seeks to support people and organisations that work with the affected groups to encourage them to understand the other side’s point of view and develop a willingness to compromise from this understanding.

-Submitting Project ideas
+Submitting project ideas

 If you have any questions or require further information related to the programme, Division 601 of the Federal Foreign Office will be happy to help.
-Please contact:

-- Mrs Carolina Jochheim, 030/1817-7966, firstname.lastname@example.org
+- Ms Carolina Jochheim, 030/1817-7966, firstname.lastname@example.org

-- Mr Daniel Demele, 030/1817-7967, email@example.com
+- Mr Daniel Demele, 030/1817-97104, firstname.lastname@example.org